 Creating a Pre-Bed Routine

-It’s not always easy to get a good night’s sleep, but there are some simple steps you can take towards ensuring that your bedtime routine leads directly into relaxation and quick release of tension.
+It’s not always easy to get a good night’s sleep, but there are some simple steps you can take towards ensuring that your bedtime routine leads directly to relaxation and quick release of tension.

 Of course, the buildup before going off stage is just as crucial to achieving this goal as what happens when performing on stage.

-To wind down for bed, try some of these tips:
+To wind down for bed, try some of these tips

 - Read quietly in a dark room with low-impact stretches before turning off your lights and disconnecting from devices.
 The less stimulation you have during this period, the easier it will be to fall asleep later.